 What is generalised anxiety disorder (GAD)?
 It’s a chronic mental health problem that can be due to chronic stress or a tragic or life-threatening event.
 The symptoms could be similar to obsessive-compulsive disorder and panic disorder.
 Also, it may occur with mood or other anxiety disorders.

-Here are the physical signs and symptoms of GAD:
+Here are the physical signs of Generalised Anxiety Disorder

 - Increased sweating